aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 2. Create an Amazon S3 bucket in your AWS account in the US-East-1 region for use with Textract (e.g. s3://username-textract-bucket).
 We recommend you set up bucket lifecycle rules that automatically delete files in this bucket, as the data stored here is only needed temporarily during a Sycamore data processing job.

-3. Configure Sycamore and Textract to use the S3 bucket:
+3. Enable Sycamore to use Textract by setting the S3 prefix/bucket name for Textract to use:

 `export SYCAMORE_TEXTRACT_PREFIX=s3://your-bucket-name-here`